yhs666/mc-docs.zh-cn/articles/service-fabric/virtual-machine-scale-set-scale-node-type-scale-out.md

 $subscriptionID="<your subscription ID>"

 # sign in to your Azure account and select your subscription
-Login-AzureRmAccount -EnvironmentName AzureChinaCloud -SubscriptionId $subscriptionID
+Login-AzureRmAccount -Environment AzureChinaCloud -SubscriptionId $subscriptionID

 # Create a new resource group for your deployment and give it a name and a location.
 New-AzureRmResourceGroup -Name $groupname -Location $clusterloc